 near the entrance to their house and not on the porch or by the front

-4. The last piece of advice is that you can not leave outgoing mail in your box, on top of your box for pick up.
+4. The last piece of advice is that you can not leave outgoing mail in your box or on top of your box for pick up.
 The post people do not like collecting the mail.
-There is someone else for that job.
-If you know your postperson, you can sometimes ask them if you see them, but they are not obligated to do so.
+Put your mail in an authorized postbox or deliver it to the post office.
+If you know your post person, you can sometimes ask them if you see them, but they are not obligated to do so.

 You may want to learn more about everyday life in Denmark here.